i2cy/CH347-HIDAPI/README.md

 ## Abstract
 This project is the API library of CH347 USB-SPI bridge chip based on Python.
-Only support standard USB-HID mode setting of CH347 chip.
+Standard USB-HID mode setting of CH347 chip supported only.

 This library provides full access of SPI settings and communication with CH347 USB-SPI bridge chip in Python language.